 How to uncover this in an interview: Ask about when data has surprised the candidate in the past.
 What did they discover that they didn’t expect, how did they discover it, and what did they do about it?

-Characteristic #7: Ability to Source Great Talent
+Characteristic #7: Ability To Identify & Source Talent

 Growth marketing leaders need to be able to spot great talent for the job at hand.
 They must have a proven history of building marketing teams from scratch – using in-house and outsourced resources.